 If you transfer in English Composition and/or college-level mathematics courses with grades of “C” or better from a regionally accredited institution of higher learning, you may waive the requirement for placement testing.

 If you graduated from high school within three years of the date you plan to attend, an official high school transcript must also be submitted.
-Students seeking financial aid or those applying for admissions to Neurodiagnostic Technology, Nursing, Respiratory Therapy, Surgical Technology or Municipal Police Academy are also required to submit an official high school transcript.
+Students seeking financial aid or those applying for admission to Nursing, Surgical Technology or Municipal Police Academy are also required to submit an official high school transcript.

 For purposes of enrollment at Delaware County Community College, a resident is defined as a citizen or permanent resident of the United States.
 Residents of sponsoring school districts in Delaware County are eligible for the lower sponsoring tuition rate.
 Residency must be established at least three months prior to registration.
 If residency within the sponsoring district is for less than three months, the applicant will still be eligible for the lower tuition if it can be proven that residency was established for a reason other than attending the College.

-Applicants residing in a non-sponsoring district in Delaware County must pay the non-sponsoring tuition.
-Residents of other Pennsylvania counties also pay the non-sponsoring tuition.
-Out-of-state residents and international students must pay the out-of-state tuition rate.
-Non-immigrants also pay a per credit international student fee.
+Applicants residing in a non-sponsoring district in Delaware County must pay the non-sponsoring tuition rate.
+Residents of other Pennsylvania counties also pay the non-sponsoring tuition rate.
+Out-of-state residents must pay the out-of-state tuition rate.
+Students enrolling at the College on an immigrant visa pay the out-of-state tuition rate and a per credit international student fee.
+Students who do not have a valid immigration status and have not graduated from a high school in the United States also pay a per credit international student fee.
 Current tuition and fee information is available at www.dccc.edu/tuition.

 Shared Programs with Bucks, Montgomery and Philadelphia County Community Colleges